MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-dropbox-to-o365.md

 #### Microsoft 365 permission requirements

-Our app requires a Global Administrator for authorization.
+Our app requires a Global Admin for authorization.
 The following table lists the scopes we require.

 |**Permission**|**(Details) Allows our app to...**|
 |:-----|:-----|